javis86/node-red-contrib-discord-advanced/README.md

 * Get permissions of a specific user.
 Add and remove roles.
 Listen when a user joins or leaves a guild.
 * Change channel's name.
 * Allow full control over the BOT by access to the DiscordJS client.
+* Create, update, delete and get Application commands.
+* Create, delete and get events.
+* Obtain info and change name of a guild.

 This repository builds on [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk .
 The main intention is to add more features and keep the repository updated.